Control Rooms and Enquiries

 - On average, CR&ED staff currently receive 6,500 emergency (999) calls and 21,000 non-emergency calls (101) every week.

-- There are five main operation centres: the Control Rooms at Milton Keynes and Abingdon, and the Police Enquiry Centres (PECs) at Windsor, Kidlington and Milton Keynes.
+- There are four main operation centres: the Control Rooms at Milton Keynes and Abingdon, and the Police Enquiry Centres (PECs) at Windsor, Kidlington and Milton Keynes.

 - There are nearly 600 members of staff in the department – nine per cent of which are police officers.

 Control Rooms handle 999 emergency calls and the deployment of our frontline police officers throughout Thames Valley.
 They operate a 24-hour system to handle a large number of incidents at any one time throughout the Force.
 This aims to ensure the safety of the public and our officers.